How To Read a Nutrition Label

 One scan of a nutrition label and it's enough to confuse anyone that's not a registered dietitian.
 With ingredients too hard to pronounce, odd measurements, and recommended percentages, it can make anyone leave the grocery store scratching their head.
-But reading a nutrition label doesn't have to leave you perplexed; use our guide to help you decipher through the valuable information that is telling you a bit more about the food you are using for your swimming performance plan.
+But reading a nutrition label doesn't have to leave you perplexed; use our guide to help you decipher the valuable information that is telling you a bit more about your food, and understand how it could impact your performance and training plan.

 Found at the top of the label, this tells you how much you need to eat to get the amount of nutrients listed further down the label.
 For example, if a serving size is 5 crackers and you eat 10, you'll need to double the amount of calories, fat, protein, etc. that is on the label to get an accurate sense of what you're eating.
 And speaking of calories, this is the next section on the label that is pretty straightforward.
 You have the calories that you'll be intaking from each serving and then the amount of fat calories as well.
 Use both to determine the quality and health content of your food.
 If a serving has 100 calories and 60 of those are fat calories, it's probably best to put that back on the shelf and opt for a healthier choice.